(see also Master of Environmental Science)

 - Dr. W. Montevecchi, Department of Psychology

-- Dr. L. Tarasov, Department of Physics and Physical Oceanography
+- Dr. C. Tarasov, Department of Physics and Physical Oceanography

 - Dr. S. Ziegler, Department of Earth Sciences

-The Environmental Science Program is an interdisciplinary graduate program involving the departments of the Faculty of Science, the Faculty of Arts, the Faculty of Medicine, and the Faculty of Engineering and Applied Science.
+The Environmental Science Program is an interdisciplinary graduate program involving the departments of the Faculty of Science, the Faculty of Humanities and Social Sciences, the Faculty of Medicine, and the Faculty of Engineering and Applied Science.
 There are three Environmental Science Graduate Degree streams: the Master of Science (M.Sc., Environmental Science), Master of Environmental Science (M.Env.Sci.), and the Doctor of Philosophy (Ph.D., Environmental Science).
 The program is available on a full or part-time basis.

 The program is administered by a Board of Studies appointed by the Dean of Science.
-Supervisors of graduate students in the program include faculty from the Faculty of Science, the Faculty of Arts, the Faculty of Engineering and Applied Science, the Faculty of Medicine, and the Environmental Science Program at the Grenfell Campus, as well as adjunct appointees to the program (as a co-supervisor).
+Supervisors of graduate students in the program include faculty from the Faculty of Science, the Faculty of Humanities and Social Sciences, the Faculty of Engineering and Applied Science, the Faculty of Medicine, and the Environmental Science Program at the Grenfell Campus, as well as adjunct appointees to the program (as a co-supervisor).

 Admission is limited and competitive.
 To be considered for admission applicants shall normally hold a Bachelor’s (Honours) degree in Science, Geography, or Environmental Science with at least second class standing, or equivalent, or a Bachelor’s degree in Engineering from an institution recognized by the Senate or shall have qualifications and/or experience in environmental science acceptable to the Dean of Graduate Studies and the Board of Studies.
 The Board of Studies make recommendations on admission to the Dean of Graduate Studies.